The JDBC Sensor captures information about typical JDBC calls. It provides the following data:

-To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier with Java technology > Sensor Configuration and then select the JDBC item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier with Java technology > Sensor Configuration and then select the JDBC item in the Sensor Configuration list.

 Here you can enable or disable aggregation and bind value capturing.
 You can also set the limit for SQL command length.